rkbalgi/iso8583_rs/README.md

 * Only ASCII encoding is supported at this time

 ## Run ISO Server
-* Run main.rs to start the ISO server (backed by above spec)
+* Run test_server in test.rs to start the ISO server (backed by above spec)

 ```
     Finished dev [unoptimized + debuginfo] target(s) in 1.77s